-Brazilian frozen potato chips firm Bem Brasil has recently announced its plan to invest BRL$700 million ($132 million) to increase its production capacity.
+Brazilian frozen potato chips firm Bem Brasil has recently announced plans to invest R$700 million ($132 million) to increase its production capacity.

-According to sources, Bem Brasil competes with groups such as BRF, JBS, Minerva, and McCain.
-From 2017 to 2019 the company’s revenue grew, on average, 54% per year.
-The firm reported that it closed 2020 with a 15% to 20% increase in profitability.
+According to sources, Bem Brasil competes in the frozen potato chips category with groups such as BRF, JBS, Minerva and McCain.
+From 2017 to 2019 the company’s revenue reportedly grew, on average, by more than 50% per year.

-Bem Brasil will start by using the investment to increase production from 250 thousand tons to 450 thousand tons per year.
-The funds will be used in the Perdizes facility (Minas Gerais) and it includes the set-up of new production lines, new equipment, and construction of a storage area.
+Bem Brasil will start by using the investment to increase production from 250,000 to 450,000 tonnes per year.
+The funds will be used in the Perdizes facility (Minas Gerais) including the setting-up of new production lines, new equipment, and a new warehouse.
 New production lines are expected to start operating by the end of 2021.

-The investment is planned to be made between 2021 and 2023 and to create 300 jobs.
+The money is planned to be invested between 2021 and 2023 and to create 300 jobs.

 Source: New Trade